io-sea/hestia/README.md

 Hierarchical Storage Tiers Interface for Applications

+## Requirements

+To configure and build Hestia, following are required.
+- C++17 compatible compiler
+- CMake >= 3.0
+- nlohmann-json-devel

+Optional dependencies:
+- catch2 (for tests)
+- doxygen (for documentation)

 ## Build Instructions

-To configure and build Hestia, a C++17 compatible compiler is required, and CMake >= 3.0.

 ```
 # Make a directory to hold the temporary build files